 Entrepreneurship involves creation.
-This can include the creation of new opportunities and technologies, the creation of new firms, the creation of new products and markets within existing firms, or the creation of new and better ways of doing business.
+This can include, but not limited to, the creation of new opportunities and technologies, the creation of new firms, the creation of new products and markets within existing firms, the creation of new and better ways of doing business, and the creation of key entrepreneurial resources, which ultimately leads to the creation of value—economic and social—for entrepreneurs as well as various stakeholders.
 Entrepreneurship is foundational to the study of business management.
 Indeed, without entrepreneurship, there is no business to manage.

-The Entrepreneurship group at Ivey is made up of faculty who research different elements of entrepreneurship at multiple levels of analysis, especially as it relates to understanding what leads entrepreneurs to be successful.
-This includes research on entrepreneurial cognition and decision making, new venture creation, entrepreneurial firm growth and performance, entrepreneurial strategy, innovation and the role of technology, family business, the economics of entrepreneurship and comparative international entrepreneurship.
+The Entrepreneurship group at Ivey is made up of faculty who research different elements of entrepreneurship at all levels of analysis—from individuals to global environments—and especially as it relates to understanding what leads entrepreneurs to be successful.
+This includes research on entrepreneurial cognition and decision making, new venture creation, entrepreneurial firm growth and performance, entrepreneurial strategy, innovation and the role of technology, family business, the economics of entrepreneurship, regional entrepreneurial dynamics and development, and international entrepreneurship.

 *Please note that Entrepreneurship is a stream under General Management

 - Entrepreneurial cognition and decision making